pseudo-su/slack_manage_cli/api_schema/README.md

 # Slack API specs

-The OpenAPI definitations here are taken from the [Official Slack API Specs](https://github.com/slackapi/slack-api-specs) on github.
+The Slack OpenAPI are taken from the [here](https://github.com/pseudo-su/slack-specs).

-They're then converted to OpenAPI v3 using the online [editor.swagger.io](https://editor.swagger.io/) tool, exported as yaml and then any minor remaining linting issues are fixed.

 ## Generating the rust client